-For more than 20 years Michael Deane has been the leader of the Belfast culinary pack, and in 2014 he reinvented his flagship operation with no fewer than three distinct restaurants in one building.
-The Meat Locker, which has 80 covers, is a new beef-driven grill room inspired by London's Hawksmoor steak-house chain.
-Menus come on meat hooks, while a "salt wall" is used for dry-aging locally sourced beef.
-In the new extension is the upscale Eipic, a classy round table, evening-only (Tuesday–Saturday) 20-seater restaurant and Champagne bar offering a £60 six-course tasting menu.
-Running beside these two eateries, in an elongated conservatory, is the rebranded seafood restaurant Love Fish.
-A less formal approach is taken here, capturing a bright Hamptons or south European feel with Brentood steel chairs and artwork by local painter Brian John Spencer.
-Lunchtime staples include a soy-glazed salmon burger, crispy fried monkfish or moules frites, with main courses starting from £6.50.
-Truly one of Northern Ireland's most extraordinary food experiences.
+For 25 years, Michael Deane has been the leader of the Belfast culinary pack, and his flagship operation has three distinct restaurants in one building.
+The Meat Locker is a beef-driven grill room and steak house; Eipic is an upscale, one–Michelin star restaurant and opulent champagne bar serving a variety of multicourse menus; and Love Fish is a less formal seafood restaurant with a Hamptons vibe.
+The Meat Locker is inspired by London's Hawksmoor steak-house chain.
+Menus come on meat hooks, while a "salt wall" is used for dry aging locally sourced beef.
+In the extension is the Eipic (Wednesday to Saturday evenings, lunch Friday), a classy round-table, 30-seater restaurant and champagne bar serving a variety of multicourse menus featuring venison, quail, or halibut; lunch costs either £30 or £45, and dinner £70.
+Running beside these two eateries, in an elongated conservatory, is the seafood restaurant Love Fish.
+A bright atmosphere with Brentwood steel chairs and local artwork dominate here.
+Lunchtime staples include fish-and-chips, roll-mop herrings on toast with chips, smoked mackerel salad or an open prawn sandwich, with main courses starting from £6.50.
 The Deanes empire also includes Deanes Deli Vin Café in Bedford Street, Deanes at Queens in the university area, and Deane and Decano on the Lisburn Road (check website for details).

 - Locally sourced beef at the Meat Locker